amberstar/State/README.md

 Notes:
 * Raw values enum types can be any type including other model entities
-* Optionals and transforms are not supported for raw value types
+* Optionals are not supported for raw value types
 * Raw value enums cannot have associated value types in the cases

 ## Protocols